Candidate Block

 3. Construct the block header

-The block header is a small amount of metadata the summarizes all the data inside the block.
+The block header is a small amount of metadata that summarizes all the data inside the block.
 This is what a miner will be hashing as they attempt to mine the candidate block.

 The block header contains six different fields (version, previous block, merkle root, time, bits, nonce), but these two are the most pertinent: